sprucelabsai/spruce-documentation/src/pages/getting-started/getting-started.md

 ## Now What?

+Pick a starting point that best fits your current skillset:

 <div class="grid-buttons">
     <a class="btn" href="{{ '/getting-started/from-scratch/' | url }}">From Scratch</a>
     <a class="btn" href="{{ '/getting-started/frameworks/ios/' | url }}">IOS</a>